 Take the Speed Test

-Speedtest by Ookla is one of the most reliable speed tests in the current market, but if you are a CTC customer, the most accurate tool is speed.ctcweb.net.
-Simply go to either of these sites and click “go” or “run” to start the test.
+Speedtest by Ookla is one of the most reliable speed tests in the current market.
+Simply go to this site and click “go” to start the test.

 If you use a different speed test, take some time to understand where that data is being sent.
 If you are in Boise and your information is being sent to New York, your speed test results may appear slower than if your data went the proper local datacenter.